• ee-fix-my-code01

 Winnie Soon

 Winnie Soon (PhD) is an artist-researcher-coder-educator who was born and raised in Hong Kong.
-She/They is/are interested in queering the intersections of technical and artistic practices as a critical/feminist/queer praxis, with works appearing in museums, galleries, festivals, distributed networks, papers and books.
+They are interested in queering the intersections of technical and artistic practices as a critical/feminist/queer praxis, with works appearing in museums, galleries, festivals, distributed networks, papers and books.

 Winnie is co-initiator of code & share [], and a core member of Critical Software Thing Collective.
-Researching in the areas of software studies and computational practices, she/they is/are currently based in Denmark and working as Associate Professor at Aarhus University.
+Researching in the areas of software studies and computational practices, they are currently based in Denmark and working as Associate Professor at Aarhus University.
 More info at: siusoon.net

 Cornelia Sollfrank